intafon/genlog/README.md

 in the currently active branch.

-This tool only works if you generate png files named after the convention of `fn-python3` listed in the requirements below.
+This tool only works if you generate png files named after the convention of `fn` listed in the requirements below.

 ## Usage